aleksailosey/markup-translator/README.md

 `translateFromText` accepts a string of markup and a target language code.
 It returns the translated markup.

 #### `await translator.translateFromFile(inputFilePath, outputFilePath, targetLanguage)`
 `translateFromFile` accepts an input file path, an output file path, and a target language code.
 This method accepts markup from `inputFilePath` and ouputs the translated markup to `outputFilePath`.
+Returns `true` upon completing this.

 If `inputFilePath` cannot be resolved, a fatal error will be thrown.